jarrodmillman/rcsds/lectures/day16.rst

 Announcements
 -------------

-- Presentations will be 5 minutes per group on Thursday, November 12
+- Presentations will be 5 minutes per group on Thursday, November 12 (i.e., 2 weeks from this coming Thursday)
 - Focus will shift to projects
 - Will table the PCA and linear algebra discussion for now
-- BIC tour on Monday, November 23
+- BIC tour on Monday, November 23 (during lab time)

 Lesson plan
 -----------